CIS5650-Fall-2025/Project5-WebGPU-Gaussian-Splat-Viewer/README.md

 *  Render pixel color within gaussian tiles (which enclose >97% of the pdf) according to the 2D gaussian pdf taken from the previous projection.

 ### Performance Analysis
+ * Compare your results from point-cloud and gaussian renderer, what are the differences?

+ The point cloud renderer only has to make one shader call, whereas the gaussian renderer needs to first run a preprocessing shader, then a radix sort, then finally a render shader.
+This generally causes the gaussian renderer to run slower.
+However, the Gaussian renderer is also doing slower computation within the shader.
+The preprocessing shader uses atomic add to assemble the list of 2d gaussians(splats) which reduces parallelism and increases runtime.
+Additionally, which transparent blending, the fragment shader has to draw many gaussians which overlap, causing more operations per pixel and slower runtime.

+* Does view frustum culling provide a performance improvement?
+Why do you think this is?

+Frustum Culling significantly improves performance.
+For the smaller environments, like Bonsai, the effect is negligible, but is noticeable in more complex environments like the playroom scene.
+Additionally, in environments such as the bike environment where all of the gaussian are likely enclosed within the viewing frustum, atomic adds are only rearranging the splat/gaussian order and not decreasing the size of the render buffer for the render shader.
+However, for scenes that wrap around like the playroom scene, A large portion of gaussians will often be culled, improving performance.

+* Does the number of Gaussians affect performance?
+Why do you think that is?

+Increasing the number of gaussians decreases runtime.
+This is due to a larger number of Gaussians needing to be preprocessed and similarly a larger number of splats having to be rendered.
+Regardless, the least-pleasent effect of larger scenes is initial load time.
+For very complex scenes, like the playroom scene, it takes about a minute before the scene is loaded and rendering can begin.

 ### Credits